-Most listings are in the $20's per square foot per year.
-The Costa Mesa submarket is experiencing a decrease in rates.
-In the last 3 months, the median rate fell $1 per sqft per year.
-That's a 4% decrease in rent.
+Most listings are in the $50's per square foot per year.
+The Costa Mesa submarket is experiencing a a rise in rates.
+In the last 3 months, the median rate rose $20 per sqft per year.
+That's a 64% rise in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Costa Mesa submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Costa Mesa region has greater rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 49 listings have been made available, so you'll want to check back regularly for new listings.
-About 2% of the available space in the Costa Mesa are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 49 listings have come on the market, so you'll want to check back regularly for new listings.
+About 2% of the listings in the Costa Mesa are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,600 sqft, there are still 0 listings below 2,000 sqft.
+Even though the median size is 4,120 sqft, there are still 0 spaces below 2,000 sqft.
 Most buildings in this area are around 2 stories.
 Most buildings in this area were built in 1982 and are Class A.